DarkMIR4GE/graphilia/1_Requirements/README.md

 --------- | -------- | ---------
-HR_01 | A Graphical User Interface with axes, textboxes and buttons | Implemented HR_02 | User should be able to input function in text format | Implemented HR_03 | System should accept mathematical functions | Implemented HR_04 | System should recognise invalid inputs/functions | Implemented HR_05 | System should plot the user inputted function | Implemented HR_06 | Clear axes functionality | Implemented
+HR_01 | A Graphical User Interface with axes, textboxes and buttons | Implemented HR_02 | User should be able to input function in text format | Implemented HR_03 | System should accept predefined mathematical functions | Implemented HR_04 | System should recognise invalid inputs/functions | Implemented HR_05 | System should plot the user inputted function | Implemented HR_06 | Clear axes functionality | Implemented